Symptoms of Vent Gleet

 The #1 symptom is a yellowish-white discharge from the vent area, which sticks to the feathers on the rear end.
 If you give your hen a bath and clean her all up, the same muck will promptly return due to the "stickiness" of this situation.
 The vent area may also be red and inflamed.
 And gleet... well, it reeks.
 No surprise there.
 In cases of late-stage or advanced vent gleet, your bird's abdomen will be firm, their vent will be very swollen and often even bloody.Preventing Vent Gleet

 There are a few simple things you can do to prevent vent gleet in the first place.- Don't offer too many treats.
 Seriously.
-The bulk of your flock's diet should be a complete feed which you can pick up online, or less expensively at your local feed store.
-Keeping treats to a minimum helps make sure they aren't short on any vital vitamins or mineral that their treats may lack.
+The bulk of your flock's diet should be a complete feed that you can pick up online, or less expensively at your local feed store.
+Keeping treats to a minimum helps make sure they aren't short on any vital vitamins or minerals that their treats may lack.

 - Offer the proper feed for the age of your birds.
 Follow the manufacturer's feeding instructions.
 Typically, they recommend you offer starter feed up until 10-12 weeks of age, then move on to developer feed until around 20 weeks, followed by layer feed for your laying age hens and older.